angad-cheema/SEIRcovidmodel/README.md

 Quick extended SEIR model I made in March 2020 to predict COVID 19 spread in Minnesota.
 Added states like asymptomatic and hospitalized to extend the model.
 Constants were determined from a combination of fitting to the last week of data, literature review, and guessing.
 Wasn't very accurate.
 Entire project quickly written in mathematica.

 Git does not work well with Mathematica notebooks so there is a .nb file as well as a .txt file with the code.
-In addition there is an example plot showing some of the horribly inaccurate predictions produced.
+In addition, there is an example plot showing some of the inaccurate predictions produced.
 ## Model
 Model was based on an extended version of the SEIR model.
 The states were:

-S: Susceptible and uninfected, the default starting state for most people
+S: Susceptible and uninfected, the default starting state for nearly all people

 E: Exposed to Covid, but still non infectious.
 Increase is preportional to the product of number of susceptible (S) and infectious people (A + I)
 Eventually move to either infected, asymptomatic, hospitalized.